omidKianfar/next-mini-jira/README.md

 > These values are local and private.

+> **Note:** Make sure to have a Firebase project initialized, as it handles the real-time database and authentication services.

-### **Testing**
+### Testing

 - Jest
 - React Testing Library

-> The project utilizes Jest and React Testing Library for robust unit testing, focusing on mission-critical components like Modals and RHF validation logic.
+> The project uses Jest and React Testing Library for unit testing, focusing on key components like Modals and RHF validation logic.

 ## Running Tests